PolymeshAssociation/Grants-Program/applications/otcDigital-FIAT-Gateway.md

 ### Overview

-- **Total Estimated Duration:** Duration of the whole project (e.g. 2 months): 5 months
+- **Total Estimated Duration:** Duration of the whole project: **5 months**
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)   2 FTE
+- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent), e.g. 2 FTE)   **2 FTE**
 - **Total Costs:** Requested amount in USD for the whole project (e.g. 12,000 USD).
 Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
 This and the costs for each milestone need to be provided in USD; since the grant is paid out in POLYX, the amount will be calculated according to the exchange rate at the time of payment.
-USD 240,000
+**USD 240,000**

 ### Milestone 1 — Initial Documentation